EricFecteau/rust-data-analysis/src/3_transformation/pivots.md

 └──────────┴──────┴───────────────┘
 ```

-We now have a fairly long `DataFrame` in memory (10 provinces per year, for multiple years (2011 to 2024)).

 ## Pivot wider

-To pivot this long `DataFrame` wider (also simply known as "pivot"), we can take either the year column or the province column and make them individual columns, using the data found in `mean_hrlyearn`.
-In this example, we will take the 10 provinces and make them columns.
+To pivot this "long" `DataFrame` "wider" (also simply known as a "pivot"), we can take either the year column or the province column and make them individual columns, using the data found in `mean_hrlyearn`.
+This example will take the 10 provinces and distribute their `mean_hrlyearn` as columns.

 ```rust
 === Rust 3_4_1_pivot block_2
 ```

+This `DataFrame` is now simpler to display and analyze.

 ```
 shape: (14, 11)